airmencoders/travisspark.com/spark-tank/index.md

       <br>
       15 November - 7 December, 2022<br>
       <h5>Refine your submission and submit your final proposal</h5>
-      <h6>NOTE: Personnel pitching ideas must attend one of the Friday Pitch Sessions</h6>
+      NOTE: Personnel pitching ideas must attend one of the Friday Pitch Sessions
       <br>
       <br>
       15 December, 2022 <br>